 As of 2021, Georgia's military budget was 900₾ ($280) million, of which newly two-thirds is allocated for maintaining defence forces readiness and potency development.

-On 3 March 2022, Georgia applied for EU membership, shortly after the start of the Russian invasion of Ukraine.
+In March 2022, specifically on 3 March 2022, Georgia applied for EU membership following the Russian invasion of Ukraine.

-In 2022, during the Russian invasion of Ukraine, Georgia provided diplomatic and humanitarian support but did not impose sanctions on Russia.
-Georgia also applied for EU membership and was given preconditions to receive candidate status.
+During the Russian invasion of Ukraine in 2022, Georgia provided diplomatic and humanitarian support but did not impose sanctions on Russia.
+Georgia applied for EU membership alongside Ukraine and Moldova but was given conditions to meet before receiving candidate status.

-In March 2023, Georgian Dream attempted to adopt the Law on Transparency of Foreign Influence, requiring NGOs to register as "agents of foreign influence" if they receive more than 20 percent of their funding from abroad, leading to protests.
+In March 2023, Georgian Dream attempted to adopt the Law on Transparency of Foreign Influence, requiring NGOs to register as "agents of foreign influence" if they receive over 20% of their funding from abroad.
+The discussions were amidst protests and pressure from international bodies.

 In December 2023, Georgia was granted EU Candidate status by the European Council.

-In the 2023 Democracy Index, the Economist Intelligence Unit classifies Georgia as a "hybrid regime", denoting an incomplete democratic transition from authoritarianism to democracy characterized by elements of both systems.
+In the 2023 Democracy Index, the Economist Intelligence Unit classified Georgia as a "hybrid regime", denoting an incomplete democratic transition.

-Since February 2024, the post of the Prime Minister in Georgia has been occupied by Irakli Kobakhidze, whose legitimacy is also disputed.
+Since February 2024, the post of the Prime Minister has been occupied by Irakli Kobakhidze, whose legitimacy is also disputed.

-In April 2024, a similar bill to the Law on Transparency of Foreign Influence was reintroduced and adopted, following the prior attempt in March 2023.
+In April 2024, a similar bill to the Law on Transparency of Foreign Influence was introduced and adopted the next month.

-Since October 2024, Georgia is experiencing a deep political crisis.
+Since October 2024, Georgia has been immersed in a deep political crisis.

-In November 2024, Prime Minister Irakli Kobakhidze declared that the country's EU accession process would be paused until 2028, which led to protests.
+In November 2024, Prime Minister Irakli Kobakhidze declared the country's EU accession process would be paused until 2028, leading to protests.

-In the 2024 Global Hunger Index, Georgia is among 22 countries with a GHI score of less than 5, indicating a low level of hunger.
+In the 2024 Global Hunger Index, Georgia has a GHI score of less than 5, indicating a low level of hunger.

-As of 2025, the Presidency in Georgia is disputed between Salome Zourabichvili, who claims to be the de jure head of state, and Mikheil Kavelashvili, who was inaugurated by the ruling party following the widely disputed 2024 Georgian presidential election.
+As of 2025, the Presidency in Georgia is disputed between Salome Zourabichvili and Mikheil Kavelashvili, following the widely disputed 2024 Georgian presidential election.

-Georgia plans to host 11 million visitors by 2025, with annual revenues expected to reach US$6.6 billion.
+Georgia plans to host 11 million visitors by 2025, with annual revenues reaching US$6.6 billion.

-In 2024, Prime Minister Irakli Kobakhidze announced the temporary suspension of the accession process of Georgia's EU membership until 2028, citing blackmail.
+In October 2024, amid the political crisis, Prime Minister Irakli Kobakhidze announced the temporary suspension of Georgia's EU membership accession process until 2028.

 Basketball is a team sport played on a rectangular court...